viewsdevelop/lab-angular-secrets/readme.md

 - `my-private-page.component.html` file, show the user's secret with an interpolation.
 - `my-private-page.component.ts` file, subscribe the component to the `Session` service to be able to load the user secret.
-- If the user is not logged in, redirect him to the login page when he tries to access to this page.
+- If the user is not logged in, redirect them to the login page when they try to access this page.

 /Happy coding!